wisn/knights-tour/README.md

 ### Brute-force Implementation

-To be added.
+There are at least 10 outputs included.

 ### Common Backtracking Implementation

-To be added.
+There are at least 10 outputs included.

 ### Warnsdorff's Rule Implementation

-Since the file size is too huge, there are at least 50 outputs will be included.
+Since the file size is too huge, there are at least 50 outputs included.

 ## Performance Comparison